Reasons Why You Need a Bankruptcy Lawyer and What Can Happen if You Don’t Have One

 There’s a lot that has to be done during a bankruptcy filing.
 It’s easy to get lost in the process, especially if you’ve never done this type of thing before.
 You may begin to feel overwhelmed and wonder if the effort is worth it.
 By choosing to seek help from a lawyer in the first place, you can save yourself a lot of time and frustration.

 The bottom line is that you hiring a personal bankruptcy lawyer is the most practical way to seek bankruptcy protection.
-If you’ve tried every possible way of regaining control of your finances and nothing seems to work, call for a free 30-minute consultation today.
+If you’ve tried every possible way of regaining control of your finances and nothing seems to work, call for a consultation today.
 With a lawyer on your side, you can look forward to putting your financial issues in the past and start preparing for a better future.